empyreaninc/kamran-task/readme.md

 Browser automation framework for testing cross domain & a few features on Amazon.com US.

-There are many product combinations and some are incompatble with the todaysDeals test I was able to produce within the time limit, so please change the indexes on these if need be.

 Page object model utilised to maintain readability and clarity.